-In celebration of October being National Arts and Humanities Month, the City of Santa Clarita will be hosting ARTober, offering free arts and humanities festivities throughout the month of October in the City of Santa Clarita.
+In celebration of October being National Arts and Humanities Month, the City of Santa Clarita hosts ARTober every year, offering free arts and humanities festivities throughout the month of October in the City of Santa Clarita.

-Four prize-winning quizzes will be released on the first four Mondays of ARTober on the Santa Clarita Arts website at SantaClaritaArts.com.
-Quiz participants will automatically be entered in a sweepstakes to win a $25 gift card.
-The first quiz “Opportunity ARTober” encourages you to explore resources the website has to offer.
-The second quiz will be based on personality questions to determine “Which California Art Bear Are You?”
-The third quiz will be an “Image Reveal Test,” asking you to match the correct title to a cropped image of a public art piece in Santa Clarita to reveal the full image.
-The fourth quiz will reveal your “Perfect Art Day” outing in Santa Clarita.
-Check back here starting Monday, October 1st for a link to each quiz, or go to the ARTSINSCV Facebook page.
+Four prize-winning quizzes were released on the first four Mondays of ARTober 2018 on the Santa Clarita Arts website at SantaClaritaArts.com.
+Quiz participants were automatically entered in a sweepstakes to win a $25 gift card.
+The first quiz “Opportunity ARTober” encouraged you to explore resources the website has to offer.
+The second quiz was based on personality questions to determine “Which California Art Bear Are You?”
+The third quiz was an “Image Reveal Test,” asking you to match the correct title to a cropped image of a public art piece in Santa Clarita to reveal the full image.
+The final quiz revealed your “Perfect Art Day” outing in Santa Clarita.

 “The Richness and Diversity of Contemporary Weaving”